 For professionals who are not in active job search and lead a business or department, I recommend adding a background image that’s consistent with the imagery on your organisation’s website.
 In the example below from my profile, you can see I’ve used brick imagery consistent with our website and included the tree from Think Bespoke’s logo.

 This example below from Fi Mim’s profile shows how you can use your background image to promote your zone of genius.
 If you’re yet to meet Fi, I highly recommend you say hello to her over on LinkedIn to discuss next personal branding photo shoot.

 This example from Suzanne Chadwick’s profile shows how you can use your background image to promote your desired call to action for LinkedIn.
-In this case, Suzanne is focusing on her different offers.
+In these examples, Suzanne is focusing on her different offers.
 This demonstrates how you can change your background image depending on your current business and marketing focus.

 3. The Use of the Featured Section

 The biggest mistake I see job seekers make is to add their resume in PDF to this section of their profile.
 Your resume should be a document you tailor to each new role you apply for.
 I understand that LinkedIn makes it very easy for you to convert your profile to a resume, but I do not recommend it.